 Maralani’s project examines the relationship between breastfeeding duration and women’s labor force participation across the life course.
 She examines women’s detailed occupational characteristics and trajectories before and after birth to determine whether women change their work patterns in anticipation of breastfeeding or after they initiate breastfeeding.
 She further analyzes whether and how much the characteristics of their occupations and families inform their breastfeeding and work decisions.

-Jordan Matsudaira (PAM), “The Effects of Employment Incentives and Cash Transfers on Parent and Child Outcomes: Evidence from the Long Run Effects of Welfare Reform Experiments”
+Jordan Matsudaira (Columbia Teachers College), “The Effects of Employment Incentives and Cash Transfers on Parent and Child Outcomes: Evidence from the Long Run Effects of Welfare Reform Experiments”

 Matsudaira extends evidence on welfare policies by examining the long-run impacts of a high impact set of randomized evaluations.
 He will use data from Census Bureau’s data linkage infrastructure to reanalyze a set of experiments involving adult and children welfare recipients from the mid-1900s.